Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Blink.rst

 numbering.
 Unlike in the RPi.GPIO library, this is not configurable.
 However, translation from other schemes can be used by providing prefixes to pin numbers (see below).

-Any pin marked “GPIO” in the diagram below can be used as a pin number.
-For example, if an LED was attached to “GPIO17” you would specify the pin number as 17 rather than 11:
+Any pin marked "GPIO" in the diagram below can be used as a pin number.
+For example, if an LED was attached to "GPIO17" you would specify the pin number as 17 rather than 11:

 .. image:: ../_static/imgs/pin_number.png
     :align: center

-If you wish to use physical (BOARD) numbering you can specify the pin number as “BOARD11”.
-If you are familiar with the wiringPi pin numbers (another physical layout) you could use “WPI0” instead.
+If you wish to use physical (BOARD) numbering you can specify the pin number as "BOARD11".
+If you are familiar with the wiringPi pin numbers (another physical layout) you could use "WPI0" instead.

-Finally, you can specify pins as “header:number”, e.g. “J8:11” meaning physical pin 11 on header J8
+Finally, you can specify pins as "header:number", e.g. "J8:11" meaning physical pin 11 on header J8
 (the GPIO header on modern Pis).
 Hence, the following lines are all equivalent:

 .. code-block:: python
+    :linenos:

     led = LED(17)
     led = LED("GPIO17")